myscale/vector-db-benchmark/README.md

 - [pinecone_cloud_s1_laion-768-5m-ip.json](experiments/needs_editing/pinecone_cloud_s1_laion-768-5m-ip.json)
 - [pinecone_cloud_s1_arxiv-titles-384-angular.json](experiments/needs_editing/pinecone_cloud_s1_arxiv-titles-384-angular.json)

 You need to write the cluster connection information obtained in Step 1 into the configuration files.
 Modify the `connection_params` section of the files and update the values for `environment` and `api_key`.
+Finally, move the modified configuration file into the `experiments/configurations` directory.
 Here is an example of how the modified section may look:

 ```shell
 "connection_params": {